bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-5-casting.rst

    :language: java
    :autograde: unittest

    Run the code below to see how a decimal number can be formatted to show 2 digits after the decimal point.
+Try it with 2.0/3.
    ~~~~
    public class TestFormat
    {
        public static void main(String[] args)
        {
-           double number = 10 / 3;
+           double number = 10.0 / 3;
            System.out.println(number);
            System.out.println(String.format("%.02f", number));
+           // Print out the result of 2.0/3 formatted to show 2 digits after the decimal point.

        }
    }